epfl-ada/ada-2021-project-cool-group-name/README.md

-# Increasing the chances of your speech to go viral: an interrogation on what helps catch the attention of modern day fickle newsreaders
+# What makes you easier to quote
-**Authors:** Andrea Oliveri, Célina Chkroun, Kaourintin Tamine, Mattia Lazzaroni
+**Authors:** Andrea Oliveri, Cï¿½lina Chkroun, Kaourintin Tamine, Mattia Lazzaroni

 ## Abstract
 In a world where the internet allows speaking to millions of people, we want to identify what factors can be linked to someone effectively reaching huge audiences.